-- 2 remove candidates from the App over time as it updates its research.
+- candidates to apply to be Featured Candidates.
+Id.
+The Project may add or remove candidates - 2 from the App over time as it updates its research.
 AOR002.
-Decisions about - 3 which candidates to include as Featured Candidates will not be made for the purpose of - 4 influencing any federal election, but rather to increase user participation in the App.
+Decisions about which candidates - 3 to include as Featured Candidates will not be made for the purpose of influencing any federal - 4 election, but rather to increase user participation in the App.
 Id. - A user will begin the process of using the App by providing information to the Project, - 6 through its website, about the credit cards, debit cards, and bank accounts the user plans to use to - 7 make contributions.
 AOR003.
-The user will then download the App and choose one of three - 8 ways of selecting candidates and distributing funds among the selected candidates: - (1) The "All Candidates" option: the App will distribute the user's funds equally among all of the Featured Candidates. - (2) The "Custom Basket" option: the user will choose which of the Featured Candidates to support, and the App will distribute the user's funds equally among the chosen candidates. - (3) The "Project Basket" option: the user will select groups of candidates that the App creates from the list of Featured Candidates based on criteria that the Project determines are likely to encourage user participation, such as region, gender, type of opponent (e.g. challengers or incumbents), or funds raised to date.
-AOR002-003.

-In the future, the Project may consider other ways to distribute a user's funds, such as allowing users to opt for unequal divisions among candidates, but currently such a feature would be too burdensome to implement.
+The user will then download the App and choose one of three - 8 ways of selecting candidates and distributing funds among the selected candidates: - (1) The "All Candidates" option: the App will distribute the user's funds equally among all of the Featured Candidates. - 12 (2) The "Custom Basket" option: the user will choose which of the Featured 12 Candidates to support, and the App will distribute the user's funds equally among the 13 chosen candidates. - (3) The "Project Basket" option: the user will select groups of candidates that the App creates from the list of Featured Candidates based on criteria that the Project determines are likely to encourage user participation, such as region, gender, type of opponent (e.g. challengers or incumbents), or funds raised to date.
+AOR002-003. - In the future, the Project may consider other ways to distribute a user's funds, such as allowing users to opt for unequal divisions among candidates, but currently such a feature would be too burdensome to implement.
 AOR002.
 If the Project adds or removes candidates from a Project Basket, any user who has already selected that Project Basket will be notified and given a chance to affirmatively opt-in to the new version of the Project Basket.
 If the user takes no action, his or her funds will continue to be distributed to the candidates in the previous version of the Project Basket.
 Id.